sibyphilips/ens_orth_transcript_downloader/README.md

 - An XML file is first prepared containing all the orthologues of the provided geneid
 - This xml file is parsed as csv files (here since I am interested on fishes I have made a separate csv file containing only the 'euteleostomi' orthologues)

+# Usage
+''' $ python3 /path/to/the/script/script.py
+''' $ give a human geneid from ensembl to search: